Calming modern home office design

 Modern home office design should incorporate natural elements

 Bringing natural elements into your work or study area has a calming effect on the mind.
-Pot plants, timber furniture, or stone vessels are some of the ways you can do this.
+Pot plants, timber furniture and stone vessels are some of the ways to do this.
 Plants can also enhance air quality and overall well-being, plus they just bring natural beauty, so if you have to pick just one, start there.
-We’re partial to sturdy succulents for their longevity, and a Peace Lily is welcome survivor in any home office!
-Aim to water your plants three times a week.
+We’re partial to sturdy succulents for their longevity and a Peace Lily is welcome survivor in any home office.
+Aim to water your plants three times a week, a calming act in itself.

 Choose a home office desk and storage solutions that are multi-purpose

-Invest in storage solutions, like floating shelves or cabinets, to keep your workspace tidy and minimise distractions.
+Invest in storage solutions like floating shelves or cabinets to keep your workspace tidy and minimise distraction.
 Reducing visual clutter can really help you stay focussed, too.
-If your workspace tends to get a little messy, then lean towards a desk with deep drawers where you can scoop away mess and focus on the detail of your work.
+If your workspace tends to get a little messy, then lean towards a desk with deep drawers where you can scoop away debris and focus on the detail of your work.

 Never miss an update by subscribing to The Interiors Edit.